Celebrating Food and Nutrition

 The report includes fresh data from Kantar Worldpanel showing that, compared to 2017, FDF member products contribute 10% fewer calories, 12% fewer sugars, and 16% less salt to the average shopping basket.

 It highlights innovation by companies – large and small – to improve the nation’s diet using methods such as reformulating product recipes, providing appropriate portion sizes and bringing healthier options to market.
 It celebrates the success of the Reformulation for Health programme, run by FDF Scotland and funded by the Scottish Government, to support SMEs across Scotland to make their products and recipes healthier.

 The report also sets out the fantastic commitments of companies to help bridge the fibre gap as part of FDF’s Action on Fibre initiative; to tackle food poverty with pioneering projects within local communities across the UK; as well as helping consumers to achieve more sustainable diets on the road to Net Zero.

 Reformulation, new product development and portion sizing are key actions for food and drink manufactures in the fight against obesity.

 FDF Scotland delivers Reformulation for Health, a Scottish Government funded programme to support smaller businesses to make their products healthier.
 This support is available for both FDF members and non-members.

-The FDF has launched our new Action on Fibre Commitment.
-Members signed up are committed to help bridge the gap between fibre intakes and the dietary recommendation.
+Our members have pledged to take Action on Fibre and help bridge the gap between fibre intakes and the dietary recommendation.

 All sectors of the food industry have a role to support a transition towards more sustainable healthy diets.
 The FDF is working with members to consider what this means for food and drink manufacturers.